 I'm New Here (FAQ)

 We're a friendly group who wants to get to know you and love you, but we know that coming to church for the first time can be a nervous experience.
 If you've never been to church before, haven't gone for a long time, or simply haven't been to our church before, here's a list of commonly asked questions.
 (If your question isn't answered here, contact us and we'll be happy to help!)

 Do I need an invitation to attend?

 Not at all!
 Our doors are open to anyone who wants to come in.
-You don't need to be a member of the church (or of any church or denomination), nor do you need to have a friend.
-We're happy to see you and look forward to becoming your new friends!
+You don't need to be a member of the church (or of any church or denomination).
+We are happy to see you and look forward to becoming your new friends!
 We have people from many different traditions attending and all are welcome.

 Is there parking?